Niloy333/Wearanize_plus/README.md

 ## Overview

 The Wearanize+ dataset comprises overnight sleep recordings from 130 healthy participants (one night each) aged between 18 and 39 years (mean = 23.16 years, SD = 4.34; 89 females).
 Each participant’s sleep was recorded simultaneously using three wearable devices—a [*Zmax* EEG headband](https://hypnodynecorp.com/), an [*Empatica E4* wristband](empatica.com/en-eu/research/e4/), and an [*ActivPAL* leg patch](https://kb.palt.com/articles/palpatch/)—alongside full polysomnography (PSG) using [*SOMNOscreen plus*](https://somnomedics.de/en/solutions/sleep_diagnostics/stationary_sleep_lab_psg/somnoscreen-plus/) or [*Mentalab Explore Pro*](https://mentalab.com/products/) (for a few participants).
 It also includes the responses to three widely used questionnaires—the *Pittsburgh Sleep Quality Index* (PSQI), the *Mannheim Dream Questionnaire* (MADRE), and the *Patient Health Questionnaire* (PHQ-9)—providing information on the participants' sleep, dreams, and overall health.
-The PSG data has been manually sleep-scored by an expert sleep scorer, and the scores are included in the dataset.
-For more details, see the [associated paper](#reference-paper).
+The PSG data has been manually sleep-scored by an expert sleep scorer and automatically sleep-scored by [*USleep v2.0*](https://sleep.ai.ku.dk/).
+Both sets of scores are included in the dataset.
+For more details, see the [reference paper](#reference-paper).

 For transparency and ease of use, the dataset has been released in two versions: [Wearanize+ Raw v1.0](#wearanize+_raw_v1.0), which contains the raw, unfiltered data collected from participants, and [Wearanize+ PlugNPlay v1.0](#wearanize+_plugnplay_v1.0), which contains a curated, streamlined version after initial preprocessing of the raw data and manual synchronization of different wearables.
 See [Access Instructions](#access_instructions) for a step-by-step guide to obtaining access to the dataset.
 This repository contains the scripts used to preprocess, synchronize, and create the PlugNPlay version.
 See [Script Descriptions](#script_descriptions) for more details.